SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-lists-and-list-items-with-rest.md

 ### Retrieve all list items

 The following example shows how to retrieve all of a list's items.

 > [!NOTE]
-> The OData $skip query option does not work when querying list items.
-In may situations, you can use the [$skiptoken](http://msdn.microsoft.com/library/4dda9434-c2c5-4577-8e01-7bf9e822d90a.aspx) option instead.
+> * The OData $skip query option does not work when querying list items.
+In many situations, you can use the [$skiptoken](http://msdn.microsoft.com/library/4dda9434-c2c5-4577-8e01-7bf9e822d90a.aspx) option instead.
+> * By default, this will return the first 100 items.
+More information on controlling the # of items, paging, etc. see the documentation on [OData Query options](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/use-odata-query-operations-in-sharepoint-rest-requests)

 ```
 url: http://site url/_api/web/lists/GetByTitle('Test')/items